The Powder Toy: Modding

-The former is a Lua script and the latter two are all forks of the source code.

-April Fools
+April Fools updates

-The Powder Toy features annual April fools update, most notably the 3D Mode update, alongside the addition of a fake currency called Powdercoins.
-The April Fools updates are usually removed shortly following April Fools.
-These updates remaining in the game is very rare.
+The Powder Toy features annual April fools updates, most notably the 3D Mode update, alongside the addition of a fake currency called Powdercoins.
+April Fools updates are usually removed shortly following April Fools.

 Reception

 edgalaxy.com called The Powder Toy a "great science game" for its potential use as a learning aid through its accurate portrayal of physics, chemical reactions and more.